Phase space fractons: In closing

 \section{In closing}

 In this work, we have classified all general multipole conserving models in classical mechanics, encapsulating and extending previous studies \cite{AP_NRFractonsPhysRevB.109.054313,AP_manyfractons_PhysRevB.110.024305,babbar2025classical}.
 On general grounds using the generalized multipole algebra, we have eliminated the possibility of an infinite number of models with multipoles higher than order two in both positions and momenta.
 A new self-dual case has emerged, with quasi-periodic orbits and locality features not seen in prior models \cite{AP_manyfractons_PhysRevB.110.024305}.
 Extensions of this work would be to develop a full understanding of the self-dual model for more particles and higher dimensions.
-We have also presented a construction for Hamiltonians with general momenta multipole conservation laws --- an investigation of their properties is a natural next step as is the quantization of the systems we have introduced here.
+We have also presented a construction for Hamiltonians with general momenta multipole conservation laws --- an investigation of their properties is a natural next step.
+Quantizing continuum fractons uncovers many unusual behaviors, as we have demonstrated in a recent work~\cite{sadki2025continuumfractonsquantizationbody}; we therefore expect quantizing phase space fractons to also be fruitful.
 It would also be interesting to explore lattice models satisfying equivalent conservation laws~\cite{classenhowes2024universalfreezingtransitionsdipoleconserving}.

 \emph{Acknowledgments}: AP was supported by the European Research Council under the European Union Horizon 2020 Research and Innovation Programme, Grant Agreement No. 804213-TMCS and the Engineering and Physical Sciences Research Council, Grant number EP/S020527/1.
 SLS, YS and DPA were supported by a Leverhulme International Professorship, Grant Number LIP-202-014.
 SLS would also like to acknowledge support by EPSRC via grant EP/X030881/1.
 DPA is grateful for the hospitality of the Physics Department at the University of Oxford, where this work was initiated.
 For the purpose of Open Access, the authors have applied a CC BY public copyright license to any Author Accepted Manuscript version arising from this submission.